codyebberson/wglt/README.md

 * Fast, lightweight, terminal emulator using WebGL
 * 100% TypeScript
 * MIT license
-* ~10kb minified JS, ~5kb gzipped
+* ~20kb minified JS, ~10kb gzipped
 * No external dependencies

 ## What is it?

 WGLT is a JavaScript/TypeScript library for creating ASCII games in the browser.

-WGLT is absurdly overoptimized for performance, using WebGL for minimal CPU usage.
+WGLT is absurdly overoptimized for performance, using WebGL for minimal CPU.

 WGLT is modelled after libtcod and rot.js.